-• To begin tape play (with a tape TAPE loaded into the audio system) while in the radio or CD mode. press the TAPE control.
+• To begin tape play (with a tape loaded into the audio system) while in the radio or CD mode, press the TAPE control.
 Press the button during rewind or fast forward to stop the rewind or fast forward function.

 • To begin CD play (if equipped with CD changer), ensure that the CDs are loaded.
 Press the CD control.
 The first track of the disc will begin playing.
+After that CD results the control of the control of the disc will be a playing.

+will begin playing.
 After that, CD play will begin where it stopped last.